Andrey Kormilitzin

 is currently a MMath Mathematics student at the Mathematical Institute, University of Oxford.
 Tianyang‘s research interests lie within natural language processing and statistical analysis and works on reducing the self-attention complexity in Transformers architectures by using low-rank tensor approximations.
 The aim of Tianyang‘s work is to allow transformers-based models, in particular for NLP tasks, to capture long range dependencies in electronic health records to support clinical decision making.

-Tianyang has successfully completed a dissertation titled: "Kerformer: Linear Transformer with Kernelised Self-Attention"
+Dissertation title: "Kerformer: Linear Transformer with Kernelised Self-Attention"

 Jacob Barker